 The caring doctors at Long Island Rehabilitation Medicine are highly skilled when it comes to sciatica diagnosis and treatment.
 If you are plagued by the ongoing, often severe, pain of this condition and looking for relief, you have come to the right place.
 Our physiatrists (physicians who specialize in pain management and restoration of function) have a record of successfully treating patients with sciatica throughout Long Island and the greater New York metropolitan area for many years.
-From our five conveniently located offices, we offer noninvasive, highly successful sciatica therapies.
+From our five conveniently located offices, we offer non-surgical, highly successful sciatica therapies.

 What exactly is sciatica?